ramonpzg/ramonpzg.github.io/src/content/projects/1_inventor.md

 # Inventor - AI-Powered Learning Platform

 ## Overview
-Inventor is a local-first learning platform that helps users master new skills through personalized AI guidance and interactive exercises.
+Inventor is a local-first learning platform that helps users master new skills through personalized content and interactive exercises.
 Built with privacy in mind, it runs entirely on your machine while providing powerful learning capabilities.

 ## Key Features

-### 🧠 Personalized Learning Paths
+### 🧠 Personalized Content
-- Adaptive curriculum based on your learning style and pace
+- The content and format of a lesson can be switched on the fly using State-of-the-Art LLMs or open-source ones.
-- Progress tracking and skill assessment
+- The language of a lessons can be changed on the fly to your preferred one.
-- Custom exercise generation based on your needs
+- Based on your interactions with the lesson, we create flashcards and byte-sized exercises after every lesson.

 ### 🔒 Privacy-First Architecture
 - Local-first approach - all data stays on your machine